'The Best Thing You Can Do Is Not Buy More Stuff,' Says 'Secondhand' Expert

 On where goods go to die

 They end up in the landfill or the incinerator.
 I mean, there is no green heaven, if you will.
 Everything wears out eventually and everything gets tossed out. ...
 That's the fate of stuff.
 That's the fate of our consumerist societies.
-If we spend our time thinking this is going to be used perpetually, forever, even the best made garment, the most robust smartphone, we're deluding ourselves a bit.
+If we spend our time thinking this is going to be used perpetually, forever, even the best-made garment, the most robust smartphone, we're deluding ourselves a bit.
 Eventually, everything does have to die. ...
 It's sort of the ultimate story of consumerism and it's the dark side.
 We can't really delude ourselves into thinking everything lasts forever.

 Sam Briger and Seth Kelley produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.